If you want to learn about patience, then this lesson is going to get interesting. To learn patience, it’s best to learn about impatience first.

 - Depending on where you are: you experience a different part of that mountain.

-- In later later parts of the practice: Its something else again…
+- In later parts of the practice: Its something else again.

 - We are all of the mountain.

 What patience means is being able to explore that mountain of life with more than one approach and with fullness.
-To also take time out to rest or at times to pause in order to switch how we move about our mountain of life.
+To also take time out to rest or at times to pause and then switch how we move about our mountain of life.